 MBP envisions an Orfalea College of Business experience where students regardless of their identity or background are engaged and prepared for personal, academic and professional success.

-Our mission is to use peer assisted learning and support to promote the recruitment, retention and success of traditionally underserved and historically underrepresented students in business.
+MBP’s mission is to promote the recruitment, retention and success of traditionally underserved and historically underrepresented students in business.

 Justin Gomez (he/him/his)

 Academic Advisor & Success Coach

 Justin serves as the dedicated Professional Advisor and Coordinator for Orfalea’s Multicultural Business Program.
 He identifies as a queer, first-generation, Belizean and is pursuing his Masters of Education in Counseling & Guidance at Cal Poly.
 He is a proud alum of University of California, Merced (2013) and College of Southern Nevada (2010).

 Justin provides mentorship for the Peer Assisted Learning Support (PALS) group, instructs BUS 100: Student Orientation & College Success, BUS 206: Career Readiness I, coordinates the Orfalea Peer Tutoring Program and co-advises the Hispanic Business Students Association.

 Marissa is currently a graduate student in the Counseling and Guidance program at Cal Poly.
 They are a queer, first-generation student from Merced, CA. Before coming to Cal Poly, Marissa earned their undergraduate degree from the University of California, Davis after transferring from Merced Community College.

 BUS 100: Student Orientation & College Success Course

 MBP students are automatically enrolled in a specialized section of BUS 100.
 This small but diverse cohort of students are supported through a peer assisted learning model.
 A Peer Assisted Learning Supporter (PALS) is assigned to a team of students and together they engage in group activities that help students to complete a four-year graduation plan, class material and weekly reflective journals.